opumm/feedfuse/README.md

 - **Item**: table to store items, including the item id, feed id, title, url, guid, description, and publish date.
 - **ReadStatus**: table to store read status of items, including user id, item id, and a flag indicating whether the item has been read or not.

+### Improvement Scopes

+There are several areas of improvement that need attention:

+**Caching:** No caching has been implemented yet.

+**Testing:** There is a lack of worker tests, and only integration tests have been performed.

+**AsyncIO:** While the rest of the project uses async/await, the distributed task manager Celery does not support async.
+To work around this issue, boilerplate code has been written, but it may need further optimization.